emartech/pgarchive/Manual.md

 In the filesystem a container is a single directory passed via $PGARCHIVE in the environment to all `pgarchive` invocations.
 Pathes in the diagram above are assumed to be rooted at this directory.

 There are two demon subsystems for every container.
 One is a [pg_receivexlog] process pulling down WAL data from the upstream DB to $PGARCHIVE/wal_archive using the streaming replication protocol.
-There's also an optional cron job which compresses old WAL segments.
+There's also an associated optional cron job which compresses WAL segments.

 The second demon subsystem is a PostgreSQL "warm" standby instance in $PGARCHIVE/standby which is initially created with [pg_basebackup] from the upstream DB.
-Afterwards it polls the local wal_archive and applies completed WAL segments to its cluster directory, so it mirrors the upstream DB with some lag.
+Afterwards it polls the local wal_archive and applies completed WAL segments to its cluster directory, so it mirrors the upstream DB with some delay.

 The snapshot subsystem is purely cron-based, it uses btrfs to create snapshots of the standby cluster directory.
 This is fast and space efficient, although there's some redundancy with the wal_archive.
 Creating more snapshots will decrease time to recovery for some storage increase.
 Automatic time based thinning and expiry is included in a cron job.

 Finally snapshots may be "cloned" to separate directories by users.
 They are provisioned with a suitable [recovery.conf] automatically, and can be run instantly without manual modification.
 Once started they will perform recovery according to parameters in [recovery.conf], and present a usable PostgreSQL server instance some time afterwards.
 "Cloning" is just doing another btrfs snapshot under the hood and so is very fast, but the time needed for WAL playback will vary according to the recovery target (time) and available CPU and IO resources.
 Faster restore times can be traded for storage space required by more frequent snapshots.
 Clones are created and deleted by users only.

-Note that there is no full disaster recovery support yet.
-The user may rsync a clone back to a production server on his own, do fancy stuff with streaming replication, or whatever works best in his environment.
-A knowledgeable user could also copy a snapshot to some replacement server directly, connect remotely to the container's wal_archive, and thereby skip creating a local clone.
-It is not recommended to run a local clone as full production replacement (at least not for a longer than strictly necessary) because btrfs isn't up to this yet.
-Support for more scripted recovery options are planned for the future.
+There is no full disaster recovery support yet, but see the Operations section for suggestions on how to do this manually.
+Support for scripted disaster recovery is planned for the future.

 ### Filesystem Layout